 To date, Griesgraber has released seven recordings; two solo albums, two with his group Agent 22, two with guitarist Bert Lams and one as a collaboration with drummer Jerry Marotta.
 All of them reflect both his live shows and his eclectic tastes in music, with pieces ranging in style from progressive or “art” rock to jazz, acoustic music and ambient electronic.
 “Sketchbook,” his most recent solo release is perhaps the most diverse of all and features stunning contributions from musicians Pat Mastelotto (King Crimson), Bert Lams (California Guitar Trio), Peter Sprague (Chick Corea) and Ryan Moran (Agent 22, Slightly Stoopid).

-Tom Griegraber gleefully uses and endorses Chapman Sticks by Stick Enterprises, synths and allsorts from Moog Music, effects from Eventide, Mogami cable, microphones by Sennheiser and Neumann, preamps by True Systems, amps, guitars and basses by SWR and Fender, strings by D'Addario, tuners by Peterson, Acoustic treatments from Auralex Acoustics, and pickups by EMG.
+Tom Griegraber gleefully uses and endorses Chapman Sticks by Stick Enterprises, synths and allsorts from Moog Music, effects from Eventide, Mogami cable, microphones by Sennheiser and Neumann, preamps by True Systems, strings by D'Addario, tuners by Peterson, Acoustic treatments from Auralex Acoustics, bass guitars from Music Man and pickups by EMG.

 (live in Rome - photo by Roberto Scorta)

 (live in Switzerland - photo by Pierre Emile Bertona)